metalbear-co/mirrord/mirrord/config/configuration.md

-This is a workaround where the listen address should be different from the one the container is connecting to, example can be where `host.docker.internal -> 192.168.127.254` and we intend to utilize the network briging
+This is a workaround where the listen address should be different from the one the container is connecting to, example can be where `host.docker.internal -> 192.168.127.254` and we intend to utilize the network bridging

-Note: this needs to be an ip because of TLS nagotiation.
+Note: this needs to be an ip because of TLS negotiation.
 ```json
 {
     "external_proxy": {